Scaling Laws for Predicting Downstream Performance in LLMs: : Downstream Performance Prediction

 \subsection{FLOPs $\rightarrow$ Loss}

 We follow the previous practice to use the analytical power law function to characterize the relation between expended FLOPs $C$ and the pre-training loss $L$:

 where $C_N$ and $\alpha_N$ are constant terms to be estimated.
 In \approach, we train a series of $N$ LMs within the same model family in the same pre-training distribution, progressively increasing model size and training tokens to achieve even sampling.
-Then we measure their pre-training loss in our curated validation dataset to obtain $N$ pairs of ($C_i$, $L_i$) to estimate the constants in \eref{eq:eq1}.
+Then we measure their pre-training loss in our curated validation dataset to obtain $N$ pairs of ($C_i$, $L_i$) to estimate the constants in \eref{eq:eq1}. \modi{Note that the data points are only collected from the \textit{final fully-converged} sampling LMs, which ensures the one-to-one mapping from FLOPs to pre-training loss~\citep{kaplan2020scaling}.}